Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Temperature up to 40 C;

-Pregnancy and advanced age of patients;
+Pregnancy and old age of patients;

 2. Sorbents are used with caution in young children and elderly patients.

-But basically, recovery from poisoning is dieting.
+But basically, recovery from poisoning involves following a diet.

 Food poisoning - prevention